-In an effort to increase returns, customer satisfaction questionnaire invitations now go out with all external emails.
-These allow customers to complete the survey online.
-Our first response was received in February 2020 with a further 16 responses received
+In an effort to increase returns customer satisfaction questionnaire invitations were included with all external emails in the period May 2021 to July 2021, eliciting a much improved response (91 returns compared with 17 previously).
+These allowed customers to complete the survey online.